enparadigm/sharpsell-documentations/sdk_docs/platform/flutter/flutter-ios-notification-setup.md

         super.application(application, didRegisterForRemoteNotificationsWithDeviceToken: deviceToken);
         //Call only if MoEngageAppDelegateProxyEnabled is NO
         MoEngageSDKMessaging.sharedInstance.setPushToken(deviceToken)
-        NSLog("Sharpsell:  Recived Device Token ✅ and shared the same with mo engage")
+        NSLog("Sharpsell:  Received Device Token ✅ and shared the same with mo engage")

     }